OliverPai/strategic-game-multiUAV/README.md

 # strategic-game-multiUAV
-Reproduction of the article 'A Strategic Game for Task Offloading among Capacitated UAV-mounted Cloudlets'
+Implementation of 'A Strategic Game for Task Offloading among Capacitated UAV-mounted Cloudlets'